cristian-5/lemma/readme.md

 ```
 ; In λ-calculus we use functions to encode data.
-; This is one of the siplest ways to encode boolean values.
+; The Church encoding system is the simplest way to encode boolean values.
 ; That means that redexes (ρ) are kept to a minimum.

-T := λxy.x
+T := λtf.t
-F := λxy.y
+F := λtf.f

-; To create the NOT operator we use the following function.
+; To create the NOT operator we use `NOT := λp.p F T`.
-; Parameter p acts as a selector: if it's T it selects F and vice versa.
+; The parameter p acts as a selector, if it's T it selects F and vice versa.

 NOT := λp.p F T